The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: APPENDIX Basic formulas of standard-- and conformal--tensor calculus

+(Eisenhart, pp. 83, 203).
+Interesting theorems on $n$D spaces of constant curvature are mentioned at the end of the Appendix. \end{itemize}

-The conformal--tensor calculus of CGR is enriched by new properties, which are completely explained by the Weyl transformations of a few basic quantities.
-In particular, the following ones are of decisive importance for our investigation.
-Taking as fundamental--tensor variation the finite transformation $g_{\mu\nu}(x)\rightarrow \tilde g_{\mu\nu}(x)=e^{2\alpha(x)}g_{\mu\nu}(x)$, we obtain the transformations
+The conformal--tensor calculus of CGR is enriched by new properties, which are obtained by Weyl transformations of a few basic quantities.
+The following ones are of decisive importance for our investigation.
+Taking as fundamental--tensor variation the finite transformation $g_{\mu\nu}(x)\rightarrow \hat g_{\mu\nu}(x)=e^{2\alpha(x)}g_{\mu\nu}(x)$, we obtain the transformations